PhotoToolsPhotoTools

 Can I take a UK passport photo at home?

 Yes.
-You can take a digital photo against a plain light background and upload it for an online application, or use a booth that provides a digital code.
+You can take a digital photo against a plain light background and upload it for an online application through GOV.UK, or use a booth that provides a digital code.